LMS Patriot Class

-The Patriot Class was a class of 52 express passenger steam locomotives built for the London Midland and Scottish Railway.
+The Patriot Class is a class of 52 express passenger steam locomotives built for the London Midland and Scottish Railway.
 The first locomotive of the class was built in 1930 and the last in 1934.
 The class was based on the chassis of the Royal Scot combined with the boiler from Large Claughtons earning them the nickname Baby Scots.
 A total of 18 were rebuilt to create the LMS Rebuilt Patriot Class between 1946 and 1948; thereafter those not subjected to rebuilding were often referred to as the Unrebuilt Patriot Class.
 These remaining 34 unrebuilt engines were withdrawn between 1960 and 1962.

 Overview

 The first two were rebuilt in 1930 from the 1912-built LNWR Large Claughton Class, retaining the original driving wheels with their large bosses, the "double radial" bogie truck and some other parts.
 Of the subsequent 50 locomotives of the class 40 were nominal rebuilds of Claughtons, being in fact new builds classified as rebuilt engines so that they could be charged to revenue accounts, rather than capital.
 The last ten were classified as new builds.

 The two former Claughtons retained their original numbers until 1934, when they were renumbered 5500–1.
 The 40 built as replacements took the numbers of the Claughtons that they replaced; these were renumbered 5502–41 in 1934.
 The remainder of the class were allocated nos.
 6030–9, but were numbered 5542–51 from new.
 The numbering of the similar LMS Jubilee Class continued on from where the Patriots left off.
 This was because 5552–5556 were ordered as Patriots (to be numbered 6040–4) but built with taper boilers as Jubilees on the orders of Sir William Stanier.

 Naming of the class was somewhat erratic.
 Some retained old Claughton names, whilst others continued the military associations of the names Patriot and St Dunstans, and 13 carried names of holiday resorts served by the LMS.
 Seven remained unnamed, although they had been allocated names in 1943.

 Many of the 52 members of the Patriot Class spent the bulk of their working careers in England, primarily on the West Coast Main Line.
 Most of them were stationed at the Crewe North and Carlisle Upperby, though a few were stationed at Edge Hill, Bushbury, Camden, Willesden, Carlisle Kingmoor and other locations in the area.
 They were primarily used as express engines, but were later tasked with occasional mixed traffic work once the diesel engines arrived on the network.